 Larger brewers, able to afford the massive investment required for the technique, are using vacuum distillation, which gets to the same end-point faster and with far less water usage.

-Smaller brewers, in contrast, are way ahead as usual on the deployment of bigger hoppy and herbal flavours that come from a clever hop recipe, leading to the creation of non-alcoholic beers with bolder tastes.
+In contrast, smaller brewers are way ahead, as usual, in deploying the bigger hoppy and herbal flavours that come from a clever hop recipe, leading to the creation of non-alcoholic beers with bolder tastes.

 The issue of style